Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-05-16-question-and-answer.md

 which is a theoretical model of computation that can perform any calculation that can be described by an algorithm.

+## What is socket programming?

+Socket programming is a way to enable communication between two computers over a network.
+Actually, socket is a group of APIs that provided by the operating system to enable network communication.
+With these APIs, we can:
+1. Create a socket: `socket()`
+2. Bind the socket to an IP address and port: `bind()`
+3. Listen for incoming connections: `listen()`
+4. Accept incoming connections: `accept()`
+5. Send and receive data: `send()`, `recv()`

+For clients, we can use `connect()` to connect to a server, and then use `send()` and `recv()` to communicate.

+## What is sticky packet problem?
+How to solve it?

+The sticky packet problem occurs in TCP communication when multiple messages are sent in quick succession, and the receiver cannot distinguish where one message ends and the next begins.
+This can lead to data being "stuck" together in a single read operation, making it difficult to parse the individual messages.

+To solve the sticky packet problem, we can use the following methods:

+1. **Fixed-Length Messages**: Define a fixed length for each message.
+The receiver reads exactly that many bytes for each message.
+2. **Delimiter-Based Messages**: Use a special character or sequence of characters to indicate the end of a message.
+3. **Length-Prefixed Messages**: Prepend each message with a fixed-size header that specifies the length of the message.
+4. **Application-Level Protocols**: Use established protocols like HTTP or WebSocket that have built-in mechanisms for message framing.

+Why sticky package problem not occur in UDP?

+> UDP is a connectionless protocol that sends messages, called datagrams,
+> without establishing a connection between the sender and receiver.
+> Each datagram is sent independently and contains all the necessary information
+> (such as source and destination addresses) to be routed through the network.
+> Because of this, each UDP datagram is treated as a separate entity,
+> and there is no concept of a continuous stream of data like in TCP.
+> Therefore, the sticky packet problem does not occur in UDP,
+> as each datagram is received in its entirety and can be processed independently.

 ## References

 - [An overview of the SSL/TLS handshake](https://www.ibm.com/docs/en/ibm-mq/9.3.x?topic=tls-overview-ssltls-handshake)